-The following chapter is taken from Herbert Armstrong’s Tangled Web (available by as download) by former WCG minister and employee, David Robinson, 1980, a book which was instrumental in waking many up to the corruption of the entire Worldwide Church of God organization.
+The following chapter is taken from Herbert Armstrong’s Tangled Web (available as PDF) by former WCG minister and employee, David Robinson, 1980, a book which was instrumental in waking many up to the corruption of the entire Worldwide Church of God organization.

 Thousands of copies were sent to interested people, libraries, governments, ambassadors, and influential people all over the world.

 HWA could have filed a libel suit against Robinson, but instead he tried to prevent this book from being published.1 Unfortunately, many will still deny the incest, in spite of it being commonly reported to others in high positions.
 Read this part in: Why Herbert Armstrong Couldn’t Have Been God’s Apostle for the names of those who knew of the incest.